ONSdigital/sdg_data_updates/14-1-1b/README.md

 is looking for the SDGupdater package (folder) in the right place.
 Then use `install.packages("SDGupdater", repos = NULL, type="source", force = TRUE)` to install it.
 9) csv, publication, and html (QA) files will be exported to the Output folder.
 Read through the QA file, and if there are no issues, copy the csv into the csv tab of the In progress/Indicator xlsx file.
 10) If an error occurs (see troubleshooting section below), you will need to run the following code in the console: `setwd('..')` before repeating step 7.
-11) Before publication, email MCS.
+11) Before publication, email MCS (see contacts list in Sharepoint).

 ### QA process (SDG Data team):
 Read the automatically generated QA report.
 Pay particular attention to the charts as this is where you are likely to spot any unexpected problems with the code.
 For